Shoshana Damari: Biography

+Shoshana Damari was born as Shodia Damari on the eve of Passover in Bashar, Yemen as the youngest daughter in a family of five children.
+Her parents were Lihya-Zachariah and Gazal-Ayla Demari.

+Her family arrived by foot at Port Aden and from there arrived in Palestine by train through El Qantara, Egypt on June 15, 1924, when Shoshana was one and a half years old, and settled in Rishon Lezion when Damari was two years old.

-From a young age Damari played drums and sang accompaniment for her mother, who performed at family celebrations and gatherings of the Yemenite community in Israel.
+From a young age Damari played drums and sang accompaniment for her mother, who performed at family celebrations and gatherings of the Yemenite community in the British Mandate.
 At age 14, her first songs were broadcast on the radio.
-She studied singing and acting at the Shulamit Studio in Tel Aviv, where she met Shlomo Bosmi, the studio manager who became her personal manager.
-They wed in 1939 and had a daughter, Nava.
+She studied singing and acting at the Shulamit Studio in Tel Aviv.

+In August 1938 she performed for the first time as a soloist on the radio in Yemenite songs by the poet Shalom Shabazi, accompanied by oud and drums.

+In 1939 Damari held her first concert as a soloist, accompanied on the piano by Nahum Nardi.

+In February 1940 she married the director of "Shulamit" Shlomo Bosmi, who also served as her artistic agent.
+On January 27, 1943, the couple had their only daughter, Nava Bosmi.
+Damari performed as a singer at that time also outside of her activity in "Shulamit".

 Damari died in Tel Aviv after a brief bout of pneumonia.
-She died whilst Kalaniyot was sung by her family and friends who had been sitting in vigil during her final few days.
+She died while Kalaniyot was sung by her family and friends who had been sitting in vigil during her final few days.
 She was buried in the Trumpeldor Cemetery in Tel Aviv.